 TIRF’s research has helped to identify the persistent drunk driver and understand their role in alcohol-related fatalities and injuries.
 TIRF conducted a comprehensive review of the criminal justice system to identify ways that persistent drunk drivers “slip through the cracks” and focused national attention on the need to streamline and simplify the system and provide practitioners with the skills, tools, and resources to address these challenges.
 TIRF has also examined and evaluated a range of interventions for dealing with impaired drivers, and worked extensively with policymakers and practitioners to develop effective legislation, programs and policies.
 Notably, TIRF chairs the DWI Working Group which is a prestigious coalition of senior leaders of organizations representing frontline professionals in all segments of the criminal DWI system.
 During its ten-year tenure, this distinguished consortium has shaped the focus on and development of drunk driving initiatives in the United States with its unique perspective on knowledge transfer of critical research findings, as well as the translation of legislation, policies, and programs into operational practices.

 TIRF has been a leader in young driver issues for several decades.
 It understands the magnitude, characteristics, trends and solutions in this area, and the contributing role of priority factors that play a role in crashes, such as immaturity, inexperience, alcohol, drugs and fatigue.
 It has developed and evaluated a variety graduated driver licensing (GDL) and driver education standards and programs, and driver competency testing for both passenger vehicles and motorcycles.
 TIRF has also developed and maintains on its website a Young and Novice Driver Resource Center designed as a one-stop shop for parents, young/novice drivers, researchers, policy makers and practitioners.
 In 2013, TIRF developed a GDL Framework that integrated priority program features with the best evidence related to driver education, license-testing and in-vehicle technologies to create a continuum of safety for young drivers.
+In 2017, TIRF launched the GDL Framework Safety Center made possible with support from the National Safety Council and funding provided by NHTSA.

 Distracted driving has emerged as one of the most prominent road safety concerns.
 In recent years, fatalities due to distraction have exceeded deaths due to impaired driving.
 TIRF has been actively addressing this problem for more than a decade.
 TIRF co-hosted the first International Conference on Distracted Driving in Canada in partnership with the Canadian Automobile Association (CAA) in 2005, and co-hosted a second international conference in 2012.
-TIRF also partnered with Drop It And Drive® (DIAD) in 2014 to conduct an environmental scan of initiatives to reduce distracted driving in Canada.
+TIRF also partnered with Drop It And Drive® (DIAD) in 2014 (which subsequently became an education program of TIRF in 2017) to conduct an environmental scan of initiatives to reduce distracted driving in Canada.
 It revealed that sectors are working to strengthen efforts using complementary approaches.
-Yet there is a gap in specific mechanisms to facilitate coordination across groups of stakeholders, and efficient exchange information and outcomes at the national level.
+Yet, there is a gap in specific mechanisms to facilitate coordination across groups of stakeholders, and efficient exchange information and outcomes at the national level.
 In 2015, TIRF and DIAD formed the Canadian Coalition on Distracted Driving (CCDD) to develop a National Action Plan for Canada, to help improve communication, coordination, and develop practical tools to assist agencies.
 The CCDD is the first coalition of its kind in Canada.
 The multi-sectoral group includes members from various levels of government, enforcement, academia, health, industry and the not-for-profit sector.
 Their expertise is varied, including road safety education and research, injury prevention and health care, policy, enforcement, as well as the insurance, automotive and trucking industries.

 Other areas of expertise include: